Runtime Analysis of the SMS-EMOA for Many-Objective Optimization: Introduction

 \section{Introduction}

-The \NSGA is the most widely-applied multiobjective evolutionary algorithm (MOEA).
-Non-dominated sorting and crowding distance are its two main building blocks differentiating it from basic MOEAs such as the GSEMO or the $(\mu+1)$ SIBEA.
-Zheng, Liu, and Doerr~\cite{ZhengLD22} conducted the first runtime analysis of the \NSGA (see~\cite{ZhengD23aij} for the journal version).
-This work quickly inspired many interesting follow-up results in bi-objective optimization~\cite{ZhengD22gecco,BianQ22,DoerrQ23tec,DoerrQ23LB,DoerrQ23crossover,DangOSS23gecco,DangOSS23aaai,CerfDHKW23}.
-In contrast to these positive results for two objectives, Zheng and Doerr~\cite{ZhengD23many} proved that for $m \ge 3 $ objectives the \NSGA needs at least exponential time (in expectation and with high probability) to cover the full Pareto front of the $m$-objective \omm benchmark, a simple many-objective version of the basic \onemax problem.
-They claimed that the main reason for this low efficiency is the independent computation of the crowding distance in each objective, which suggested that the \NSGA would have similar difficulties on other many-objective problems.
+The \NSGA \cite{DebPAM02} is the most widely-applied multi-objective evolutionary algorithm (MOEA).
+Non-dominated sorting and crowding distance are its two main building blocks differentiating it from basic MOEAs such as the SEMO \cite{LaumannsTZ04}, the GSEMO \cite{Giel03} or the $(\mu+1)$ SIBEA~\cite{NguyenSN15}.
+Zheng, Liu, and Doerr \cite{ZhengLD22} conducted the first runtime analysis of the \NSGA (see \cite{ZhengD23aij} for the journal version).
+This work quickly inspired many interesting follow-up results in bi-objective optimization~\cite{BianQ22,DoerrQ23tec,DoerrQ23LB,DoerrQ23crossover,DangOSS23gecco,CerfDHKW23,ZhengD24approx,DangOS24}.

+In contrast to these positive results for two objectives, Zheng and Doerr~\cite{ZhengD24many} proved that for $m \ge 3 $ objectives the \NSGA needs at least exponential time (in expectation and with high probability) to cover the full Pareto front of the $m$-objective \omm benchmark, a simple many-objective version of the basic \onemax problem.
+They stated that the main reason for this low efficiency is the independent computation of the crowding distance in each objective, which suggests that the \NSGA has similar difficulties on other many-objective problems (this was very recently confirmed for the many-objective \lotz problem~\cite{DoerrKK24arxiv}).

-A very recent work showed that the \NSGAthree, a successor algorithm of the \NSGA aimed at better coping with many objectives, can efficiently solve the $3$-objective \omm problem~\cite{WiethegerD23}.
-Since apparently practitioners much prefer the \NSGA (more than 17,000 citations on Google scholar only in the last five years) over the \NSGAthree (5,035 citations since its publication in 2013), it remains an interesting question whether there are other variants of the \NSGA which also cope well with many objectives.
+The difficulties of the \NSGA here could be overcome by switching to the \NSGAthree, which provably can efficiently solve several many-objective benchmarks including \omm and \lotz~\cite{WiethegerD23,OprisDNS24}, however, at the price of correctly setting a complex system of parameters, namely the system of reference points the \NSGAthree builds on.